yandex-cloud/docs/en/managed-sqlserver/operations/cluster-users.md

    1. Set up user permissions to access certain databases:
       1. To grant access to the required databases:
          1. Click **Add database**.
-         1. Select the database from the drop-down list.
+         1. Select a database from the drop-down list.
          1. Repeat the previous two steps until all the required databases are selected.
       1. To revoke access to a specific database, delete it from the list by clicking ![image](../../_assets/cross.svg) to the right of the database name.
-   1. Set up user roles for each of the selected databases.
+   1. Set up relevant user roles for each of the selected databases.
    1. Click **Save**.

 - CLI